surniaulula/wpsso-rrssb/readme.txt

 = Extends the WPSSO Plugin =

-The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO RRSSB extension.
+The WPSSO plugin is required to use the WPSSO RRSSB extension.

 <blockquote>
 <p>The <a href="https://wordpress.org/plugins/wpsso-rrssb/">WPSSO RRSSB Free extension</a> works with the WPSSO Free or Pro plugin.
 The <a href="https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-extends">WPSSO RRSSB Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssorrssb-readme-extends">WPSSO Pro plugin</a> as well.</p>